psychemedia/island-storynotes/piedPiperNewtown/_pied_piper_pt_unused.md

 The Bishop of Winchester's Court Roll for the year 1254-5 contains the first documentary reference to the settlement, then recorded as the new borough of Francheville or 'Freetown'.
 There are known to have been 73 plots in the borough, which was the last of the town foundations of the Bishops of Winchester and probably replaced an earlier settlement called Stretley.
 There is some evidence to suggest that by as early as 1334 the settlement was already in economic decline and in 1377 it was attacked and burned by French raiders.
 Two years later 31 households were considered eligible to pay the Lay Subsidy.
 In 1559 it was recorded that there were then no `good houses' standing, and the 1674 Hearth Tax returns indicate that there were only eleven residences within the town, a number which remained relatively constant until the 20th century.
 Nevertheless, between 1584 and 1832, when it was disenfranchised, Newtown sent two representatives to parliament.

 https://www.countypress.co.uk/news/18797069.great-flood-newtown/
-TUCKED away in the wilds of Newtown there is a street called Gold Street, but don’t go looking for it on your satnav.
+TUCKED away in the wilds of Newtown there is a street called Gold Street, but don't go looking for it on your satnav.
 It will deny all knowledge of any such place, but Gold Street is there all the same.
-It’s just round the corner from the High Street and up the road from Silver Street.
+It's just round the corner from the High Street and up the road from Silver Street.
 Today, thanks to the French, Newtown is a nature reserve, home to curlews and oystercatchers, but not long ago the mudflats which attract them there were pasture land, part of Marsh Farm and home to grazing cattle.
 The fields disappeared one night in November, 1954, during a raging storm when the sea level rose and was driven onshore by the wind, until eventually the waves breached the seawalls which had kept the Solent out for more than 200 years.
 Millions of gallons of seawater instantly flooded more than 100 acres of farmland which was lost to the sea, probably for ever.